ecrhoads/InfrastructureAsCode-Lab/Readme.md

 8. Visit your new web application backed by cosmos db by navigating to the FQDN of the azure web app that is created by default.

 This concludes the Infrastructure as Code Lab.

+*The ASP.NET MVC Application Configuration Instructions used here to illustrate how Infrastructure as Code and Development can be integrated together, were taken from this Microsoft tutorial: https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-dotnet-application.